 Valentine’s Day is looming – and whether you love it or loathe it, it’s here to stay.
 Are you single and looking for love?
 If online dating or friendly matchmaking isn’t working, you may just be able to pray for love… in Raffles Place.

-Since this year’s V-Day is so close to CNY, you can basically simultaneously pray for a good new year and for love at the same time.
+Since V-Day and CNY aren’t too far apart, you can basically simultaneously pray for a good new year and for love at the same time.
 To get extra luck, you can even head to the temple the day after V-Day and plant your joss stick exactly when the clock strikes midnight on CNY eve to have a better chance of getting your wish granted.

 The Love Temple